 Local skills transferPractices in the Group’s business sectors and the relatively short duration of projects encourage employees to move to new geographic areas and change types of job.
 VINCI companies’ training resources also support mobility.
 Skills transfer benefits the entire industry and promotes regional development; Group companies support it.

-A few results of our activities (at end 2015)- VINCI operates in more than 100 countries through more than 2,100 companies.
+A few results of our activities (at end 2017)- VINCI has operations in over 100 countries through more than 2,175 companies.

-- 74% of the Group’s companies have fewer than 100 employees.
+- 68% of Group companies have fewer than 100 employees.